Advanced – Solution-Focused Skills and Practice for Schools

 Learning Objectives

-8. Demonstrate the application of solution-focused conversations with children, families, and adults who have experienced trauma through video case discussions, break-out sessions, group exercises, and role-plays.
+7. Demonstrate solution-focused approaches when working with children, families, and adults who have experienced trauma in school settings, using video case discussions and interactive role-plays.

 Course Assessment